 (See also: PCI Compliance FAQs)

-What are the Payment Card Industry (PCI) Compliance fees?
+What are the PCI compliance fees?

 PCI compliance fees:

-- If compliance requirements are not met a monthly non-compliance fee is charged.
+- If compliance requirements are not met, a monthly non-compliance fee is charged.

 - Card Compromise Assistance Plan (CCAP) monthly fee: Optional if compliant and required if non-compliant.